FrimeX/THMDarkmode/README.md

   Mozilla Firefox: https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/

   2. Once the installation is done, you can install the script.

-    2.1 Go to the top right corner next to the search bar and there should be an icon
+    2.1 Go to the top right corner next to the search bar and there should be the extension you previously installed 2.2 Click the icon and select from the dropdown "Create a new script..."
+    2.3 You will be presented with a page that starts with:
+      // ==Userscript==(etc.)
+    2.4 Delete the pre-filled script
+    2.5 Copy the tampermonkey.js file's contents and paste it in 2.6 Press Ctrl+S and you are done!
+  3. Enjoy the darkness!